 In 891, the settlement came under the control of the Saracens, and remained under their control almost until the end of the 10th century, after which it again fell under the influence of the Lerin monks.
 In the first half of the 11th century, in order to ensure relative control over the region and the approaches to their shrines, the monks built a watchtower on the Suquet hill, which can still be seen in the historic center of Cannes.
 During this period, the city was already known under the name «Canois» and slowly grew and developed, despite constant threats of invasion from pirates, as well as a naval blockade of the coast due to conflicts between the Kingdom of Aragon and the County of Provence.
 From about the 14th century, the city was part of the County of Provence, although it was still ruled by the Abbot of Lerins.

-By the early 16th century, the city was still formallyIt resides in the power of Lérins monks, although in fact already controlled by France.
-In 1520 begins the war between the French king Francis I and Holy Roman Emperor Charles V and Cannes becomes a "corridor» for marching armies.
-At present the "black» in the history of Cannes began in 1579, when a strong outbreak of plague wiped out most of its inhabitants.
+By the beginning of the 16th century, the city was still formally ruled by the Lerins monks, although in fact it was already controlled by France.
+In 1520, a war breaks out between the French king Francis I and the Holy Roman Emperor Charles V and Cannes becomes «corridor» for marching armies.
+For the present «black» in the history of Cannes was 1579, when the strongest outbreak of plague destroyed most of its inhabitants.